|

 What Happens If I Want to Unstake My SOL?

 Unstaking is easy but comes with a cooldown period of around 2 days (2 epochs).
-Here’s how it works:
+Here is how it works:

 1. You undelegate your SOL from the validator.